ludo6577/ClickOnceEasy/Readme.md

 Just **Configure**, **Build** your app in the *Bin folder* and **Run the script**!

-That's it! you app and all his updates are now available to your customers!
+That's it! your app and all his updates are now available to your customers!

 ## Files #####
 1) deploy.ps1: the deployement script (contains all the parameters and generation's commands)
 2) mage.exe: ClickOnce packager
-3) readme.txt
+3) readme.md

 ## Variables (deploy.ps1) ##
 1) $Version: version of the app (need to be incremented so the user can update his version)